RomanJuranek/waldboost/README.md

 NOTE: The implementation is not intended to be fast.

-**Acknowledgment** Development of this software was funded by ECSEL FitOptiVis project and V3C Center of competence.
+**Acknowledgment** Development of this software was funded by ECSEL FitOptiVis project and V3C Center of Competence.

 # Installation